pkk-code/rclone/docs/content/mailru.md

 Sync `/home/local/directory` to the remote path, deleting any excess files in the path.

-    rclone sync -i /home/local/directory remote:directory
+    rclone sync --interactive /home/local/directory remote:directory

-### Modified time
+### Modification times and hashes

 Files support a modification time attribute with up to 1 second precision.
 Directories do not have a modification time, which is shown as "Jan 1 1970".

-### Hash checksums

-Hash sums use a custom Mail.ru algorithm based on SHA1.
+File hashes are supported, with a custom Mail.ru algorithm based on SHA1.
 If file size is less than or equal to the SHA1 block size (20 bytes), its hash is simply its data right-padded with zero bytes.
-Hash sum of a larger file is computed as a SHA1 sum of the file data bytes concatenated with a decimal representation of the data length.
+Hashes of a larger file is computed as a SHA1 of the file data bytes concatenated with a decimal representation of the data length.

 ### Emptying Trash